-Download a PDF copy of the FAQ about renewal for nurses and midwives (405 KB,PDF)
+Download a PDF copy of the Fact sheet on renewal for registered nurses and midwives (405 KB,PDF)

-Yes, you are required to provide your residential address.
+You are required to provide your residential address when renewing your registration.
 This information is not shown on the national register.

-AHPRA, on behalf of the National Board, needs your residential address to help in processing domestic criminal history checks and so that AHPRA is able to contact you, particularly if you are randomly selected for an audit.
+AHPRA, on behalf of the NMBA, needs your residential address to help in processing criminal history checks and so that AHPRA is able to contact you, particularly if you are randomly selected for an audit.

 A series of email reminders will also be sent throughout the renewal campaign.
-AHPRA needs to be able to contact you by post if an email reminder bounces back undelivered.
+AHPRA needs to be able to contact you by post if an email reminder is undelivered.

-Yes, you need to renew by 31 May - unless you are a new graduate and are registering within weeks of 31 May.
+Yes, you need to renew by 31 May.

 Registration is renewed annually by 31 May regardless of how long you were registered during the previous 12 months.
-The National Law states that the period of a practitioner’s registration can be for no more than 12 months.
-Hence, a national annual renewal date was set.
+The National Law states that the period of a practitioner’s registration can be for no more than 12 months, so a national annual renewal date was set.

 If you are a graduate who registered within two months prior to the 31 May annual renewal date you are registered to practise until 31 May of the following year.
 Check the national register if you are not sure when your registration is due for renewal.

-As a nurse and/or midwife in Australia, you must meet National Board registration standards when renewing your registration.
+As a nurse and/or midwife in Australia, you must meet the NMBA registration standards when renewing your registration.
 These registration standards include criminal history, professional indemnity insurance, recency of practice and continuing professional development (CPD).